michaelwybraniec/deepsee/agentic-sdlc/tasks/planned/task-3-4.md

 ## Notes
 Advanced search/filter functionality is implemented in Task 5.
 This task only implements basic read operations (get by ID, list all).

+**Completed**:
+- Get task by ID endpoint: GET /api/tasks/:id
+- List tasks endpoint: GET /api/tasks
+- Both endpoints require authentication
+- All users can view all tasks (no ownership filter for reads)
+- Use cases implemented: get_task_by_id, list_tasks
+- Integration tests for success, 404, and unauthenticated cases

 ## Strengths
 Implements the "View" part of Task Management.
 Provides foundation for search/filter operations in task 5.